cloudmaven/documentation/pages/aws/aws_cost_notification_system.md

     - Choose **schedule** and use the following string to stipulate 'once per day at noon GMT'...
       - cron(0 12 * * ? *)
       - For more on this see [this link](http://docs.aws.amazon.com/lambda/latest/dg/tutorial-scheduled-events-schedule-experessions.html)
-    - Set the target as the Lambda function name: **daily_burn_notify_lambda**
+    - Set the target as the Lambda function name: **dailycostnotify**
     - Move forward to Configure details in Step 2
-    - Give this rule a Name 'daily_burn_notify_trigger'.
+    - Give this rule a Name 'dailycostnotify'.
 Add a Description and click the button 'Create rule'
     - The new rule should appear with a timer icon
       - It will trigger your lambda function every 24 hours
       - Missing piece: Setting the actual time of day for this trigger...